-If the court grants your Application and later decides that the information you put in your Application was incorrect and you were ineligible, the court can make you pay back any fees that were waived.

-- If the court believes that your financial situation has changed and you are no longer eligible for a full or partial fee waiver, the court may ask you to provide documents showing you are still eligible. - If the court decides you do not have to pay all or some of the court fees and you win your case and get money from the other side, the court may make you use all or part of this money to pay the court fees.
+- If the Supreme Court grants your Application and later decides that the information you put in your Application was incorrect and you were ineligible, the Court can make you pay back any fees that were waived. - If the Supreme Court believes that your financial situation has changed and you are no longer eligible for a full or partial fee waiver, the Court may ask you to provide documents showing you are still eligible. - If the Supreme Court decides you do not have to pay all or some of the court fees and you win your case and get money from the other side, the Court may make you use all or part of this money to pay the court fees.